slackhq/EitherNet/README.md

 A multiplatform, pluggable, and sealed API result type for modeling network API responses.
-Currently, this is only implemented for [Retrofit](https://github.com/square/retrofit) on the JVM, but the core API is defined in common code and can be implemented for other platforms.
+Currently, this is only implemented for [Retrofit](https://github.com/square/retrofit) on the JVM, but the core API is defined in common code and can be implemented for other platforms/frameworks.

 The rest of the README below focuses on the Retrofit implementation.